Privacy policy.

 Cookies and the website.

 lattice.fyi is a static website.
-It uses no cookies.
-It uses no analytics.
-It uses no fonts that phone home.
-It uses no third-party JavaScript.
+No cookies, no analytics, no fonts that phone home, no third-party JavaScript.
 View source to verify.

 Changes to this policy.